 Note that it mentions the Trauma Releasing Exercises (TRE) among other behaviors to release tension and calm the body.

 Long-time readers know I spent some time and energy on learning the trauma releasing exercises of David Berceli and practicing them.
 (If you’re a new reader, you can search this blog for TRE or trauma releasing exercises or Berceli to see my many posts on the topic.

 If you want to learn them, I recommend Berceli’s book and video.)

 I haven’t written much about them for a while.
 I still value them very much as a tool for releasing tension.

-Sometimes at ecstatic dance, I allow my legs to shake for a little while, which releases leg tension, especially around my hip joint.
-(Nobody notices or comments, ever.)
+Sometimes at ecstatic dance, I allow my legs to shake.
+Nobody notices or comments, ever.